cminyard/gensio/README.rst

 gensio_os_funcs.h
     The definition for an OS handler.

-waiter.h
-    Functions for waiting for operations to happen.

 argvutils.h
     Many gensio functions take an argv array, this is utilities for dealing with argvs.